 Germany is one of the easiest countries in Europe to navigate either by public transportation or by car.
 The smaller the town, the longer is generally takes to get there via public transportation.
 Therefore, if you’re headed to Germany for a long vacation, I highly recommend renting a car.
-This will allow you to easily move from one town to the next without wasting precious time.
+By renting a car, this Romantic Road itinerary will allow you to easily move from one town to the next without wasting precious time.
+There are lots of Romantic Road tours you could easily join, but it would be so much more enjoyable to drive to each town at your own pace.

 Germany is the 3rd largest country on Continental Europe with one of the most sophisticated highway system.
 Plus, it helps that only 40% of the autobahn still has no speed limits.
 But even with the large amount of land mass and driving fast, Germany is still relatively small compared to a country like the United States.
 Therefore, everything is much closer together and easier to reach within a few hours time.
 The roads in Germany are by far one of the best maintained with proficient signage guiding you.